microsoft/DesktopBridgeToUWP-Samples/Samples/NorthwindSample/README.md

 # Northwind Sample - End to end example for UWA UI + Win32 legacy code

-This is complete end-to-end sample which demonstrates how to migrate a Win32 application to a Universal Windows Platfornm (UWP) app via Desktop Bridge.
-It shows how to take advantage of UWP features, such as touch-friendly UI, smooth animations and modern application deployment technology, while still keeping around Win32 application for existing business logic.
-In this case, the Win32 application process manages a SQL CE database for manage data for the application.
-It is assumed that this piece of code cannot migrate to UWP because the database format cannot be changed, and SQL CE is not supported by UWP (which is true).
+This end-to-end sample demonstrates how to migrate a Win32 application to a Universal Windows Platfornm (UWP) app via Desktop Bridge.
+It shows how to take advantage of UWP features, such as touch-friendly UI, smooth animations, and modern application deployment technology, while retaining the Win32 application for existing business logic.
+It also shows how to use an App Service to communicate between the UWP and Win32 processes.
+In this case, the Win32 application process manages a SQL CE database which contains data for the application.
+We assume this piece of code cannot migrate to UWP because the database format cannot be changed and SQL CE is not supported by UWP.

 This sample uses AppService to communicate between UWP process and Win32 process.